Andrea Vicini, S.J.

 Fundamental moral theology, theological bioethics, biotechnologies, reproductive technologies, end of life issues, medical ethics, genetics, and environmental issues

-Human Genetics and Biotechnologies: Challenges for Theological Ethics (TMCE 8542)
+Human Genetics and Biotechnologies: Challenges for Science and Religion (TMCE 8072)

 Catholic Healthcare: History, Contexts, Values, and Principles